 Sub-paragraph 6(k) inserts in paragraph 303(1)(b) of Schedule 10 to the Regulations paragraphs 303(1)(c) and 303(1)(d).
 Paragraph 303(1)(c) provides that for any reporting period ending on or before 29 June 2018 for a periodic statement for a superannuation product needs to include the approximate total amount of borrowing costs that affected the investment of the member during the period or that amount combined with the amount required to be disclosed in accordance with paragraph 302(1)(b) or details, including the relevant website address, about how to obtain information about borrowing costs for each MySuper product and investment option on the fund's website.
-Paragraph 303(1)(d) provides that for any reporting period ending after 29 June 2018 for a periodic statement for a superannuation product, the approximate total amount of borrowing costs that affected the investment of the member during the period or that amount combined with the amount required to be disclosed in accordance with paragraph 302(1).
+Paragraph 303(1)(d) provides that for any reporting period ending after 29 June 2018 for a periodic statement for a superannuation product, the approximate total amount of borrowing costs that affected the investment of the member during the period or that amount combined with the amount combined with the amount combined statement for a superannuation product, the approximate total amount of borrowing costs that affected the investment of the member during the period or that amount combined with the amount required to be disclosed in accordance with paragraph 302(1).

-Sub-paragraph 6(l) inserts, after paragraph 303(2)(c) to Schedule 10 to the Regulations, paragraph 303(2)(d).
+Sub-paragraph 6(1) inserts, after paragraph 303(2)(c) to Schedule 10 to the Regulations, paragraph 303(2)(d).
 This paragraph provides that a periodic statement for any reporting period ending after 29 June 2018, must include the approximate total amount of transactional and operational costs for the managed investment product (other than costs referred to at subclause (b), (ea) or (eb) of the definition of transactional or operational costs that are a necessary part of the acquisition price of an asset that are recovered by a buy-sell spread for the managed investment product, where the estimate amount of buy-sell spread that the holder has paid in the period in dollars is disclosed in the periodic statement) that affected the investment of the holder during the period or that amount combined with the amount required to be disclosed in accordance with paragraph 302(1)(b).
 This requirement replaces the requirement that has applied under paragraph 7.9.75(1)(b) of the Corporations Regulations which is to be omitted for superannuation products and managed investment products by paragraph 2 of Schedule 1.

 Paragraph 15 in Schedule 1 to the Amendment Instrument inserts after paragraph 9 in [CO 14/1252] paragraphs 10 and 11.
 Paragraph 10 provides that despite paragraph 9, paragraph 5CB applies from the commencement of ASIC Corporations (Amendment) Instrument 2017/664.
-Paragraph 11 amends the investment fee definition before 30 September 2018 if a Product Disclosure Statement for a MySuper product or investment option includes separate details of the property operating costs (within the meaning of the notional definition of property operating costs inserted by subsubparagraph 6(a)(iib)) under Additional Explanation of Fees and Costs for the MySuper product or investment option.
+Paragraph 11 amends the investment fee definition before 30 September 2018 if a Product Disclosure Statement for a MySuper product or investment option includes separate details of the property operating costs (within the meaning of the notional definition of property operating costs inserted by sub-subparagraph 6(a)(iib)) under Additional Explanation of Fees and Costs for the MySuper product or investment option.